What is yoga?

 What should I wear to class?

-Ondine advises you to wear loose comfortable clothes that don’t restrict body movement.
-You’ll be moving your arms and legs, so consider leggings, shorts, T-shirts etc.
+Please wear loose comfortable clothes that don’t restrict body movement.
+You’ll be moving your arms and legs to increase range of movement, so consider leggings, shorts, T-shirts etc.

 Where is the studio located?
 Is there parking?